-- In accordance with the Board Student Supervision Policies (SSPs) [WLS 3213 and 4213] and/or related administrative guidelines: 1) Each Professional Staff Member shall maintain a standard of care for supervision, control, and protection of students commensurate with assigned duties and responsibilities; and 2) Employee shall not send students on any personal errands. - For guidance on avoiding technology-related instances of this ECOC violation, consult the Board Student Acceptable Use and Safety Policy (SAUSP) [WLS 7540.03], related administrative guidelines, and/or Resource 4.02. - Conferences required by an Administrator which remove a Teacher from his or her duties involving sole supervision of students shall not occur unless arrangements are made by the Administrator to supervise the students involved [TAWLS Article 5 Section 10]. - For additional information and examples, consult: 1) Your Supervisor; or 2) HR. - A "Reasonable Person Standard" should be used to establish this ECOC violation. - For state level reporting and potential licensure action considerations, if any, see Section 9.0.
+- Consistent with the Board Student Supervision and Welfare Policies (SSWPs) [WLS 3213 and 4213] and/or related administrative guidelines, employees shall not send students on any personal errands. - For guidance on avoiding technology-related instances of this ECOC violation, consult the Board Web Content, Services, and Apps Policy (WCSAP) [WLS 7540.02], Student Education Technology Acceptable Use and Safety Policy (SETAUSP) [WLS 7540.03], Employee Education Technology Acceptable Use and Safety Policy (EETAUSP) [WLS 7540.04], related administrative guidelines, Resource 4.02, and/or Form 4.01. - For additional information and examples, consult: 1) Your Supervisor; or 2) HR. - A "Reasonable Person Standard" should be used to establish this ECOC violation. - For state level reporting and potential license action considerations, if any, see Section 9.0.

+4.0 ECOC VIOLATIONS (CONT'D)

-4.0 ECOC VIOLATIONS-CONT'D. POTENTIAL VIOLATIONS OF POLICY ALONE-CONT'D.
+POTENTIAL VIOLATIONS OF POLICY ALONE (CONT'D)